Vaibhav1612/Simon-Says-Game/README.md

 ## Demo

-You can watch a screen recording of the Simon Says game [here](videos/simon-says-gameplay.mp4).
+You can download a screen recording of the Simon Says game [here](videos/simon-says-gameplay.mp4).

 ## Contributing